 The designated person for health and safety is Nikki Reece, although it is the responsibility of all staff members to ensure that the setting reaches its aims and objectives regarding all health, hygiene and safety issues.

 FOOD AND DRINK

 - All snacks that are provided will be nutritious and will pay attention to each individual child’s dietary requirements.

 - Fresh drinking water is available at all times.
-Children are encouraged to request fresh drinking water if they are thirsty.
+Children are encouraged to help themselves to fresh drinking water if they are thirsty.

 - When cookery activities take place with the children, the adults will provide a healthy and wholesome diet, promoting and extending the understanding of a healthy diet/lifestyle.